I’m not a very artsy guy but this caught my eye in the Washington Post many years ago and I still remember it.

 But while he was there the Washington Post commissioned him to pay his 4 million dollar stradivarius in one of the subway stations in our nation’s Captial

-The morning after the concert almost 2000 walked by his concert in the subway without stopping to listen or even notice him and he got $37.19 in tips.
+The morning after the concert he played as people went to work and almost 2000 walked by him the subway without stopping to listen or even notice him and he got $37.19 in tips.

 I mention this story because our lives are filled with sounds and words.

 But many times it’s hard to notice what is of value and what is not.

 It’s hard to discern what we should really listen to and what we should tune out.